gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-is-robust/README.md

 #### Coverage

 - integration test that contains a leaky build.
 The build fails with OOME if the feature is turned off.

-### Prevent daemon become unresponsive due to gc thrashing

-#### Ideas

-- Daemon automatically prints out gc log events to the file in daemon dir.
-Useful for diagnosing offline.
-- Daemon writes gc log events and analyzes them:
-    - Understands and warns the user if throughput is going down
-    - Knows when gc is about to freeze the vm and and exits eagerly providing decent message to the user
-    - tracks memory leaks
-- Daemon scales memory automatically by starting with some defaults and gradually lowering the heap size
-- Daemon knows why the previous daemon exited.
-If it was due to memory problems a message is shown to the user.